swe-robertkibet/lfc112-effective-docs/README.md

 # LFC112 Course Notes: Creating Effective Documentation for Developers

 This repo contains my personal notes and takeaways from **Creating Effective Documentation for Developers (LFC112)** by The Linux Foundation.
-I found myself constantly referring back to concepts from this course, so I wrote these article-style summaries to help cement what I learned and share it with others who might find it useful.
+I kept referring back to concepts from this course, so I wrote these article-style summaries to solidify what I learned and share it with others who might find it useful.

-The course is designed for developers, technical writers, and project maintainers who want to create better documentation for APIs and open source projects.
-Judy Bogart, the instructor, brings years of experience in technical writing and API documentation, and her practical approach really clicked with me.
-If you're struggling with documenting your code or working with technical writers, this course covers a lot of ground you'll find helpful.
+The course targets developers, technical writers, and project maintainers who want to create better documentation for APIs and open source projects.
+Judy Bogart, the instructor, brings years of experience in technical writing and API documentation, and her practical approach really resonated with me.
+If you're struggling with documenting your code or working with technical writers, this course addresses many of the challenges you'll face.

-I want to thank [Judy Bogart](https://www.linkedin.com/in/judy-bogart-977ba0/) for putting together such a thoughtful course.
-Her insights into the collaboration between developers and technical writers really opened my eyes to how much better documentation can be when done right.
-The way she breaks down complex topics made everything feel approachable, even for someone like me who isn't a professional writer.
+I want to thank [Judy Bogart](https://www.linkedin.com/in/judy-bogart-977ba0/) for creating such a thoughtful course.
+Her insights into the collaboration between developers and technical writers showed me how much better documentation can be when done right.
+She breaks down complex topics in a way that feels approachable, even for someone like me who isn't a professional writer.

 **Official course page**: [Creating Effective Documentation for Developers (LFC112)](https://training.linuxfoundation.org/training/creating-effective-documentation-for-developers-lfc112/)

 ## Getting Started

-If you're new here, I'd suggest starting with the articles in order - they build on each other naturally.
-Each one focuses on practical takeaways you can apply right away to your own documentation projects.
+If you're new here, start with the articles in order - they build on each other naturally.
+Each one focuses on practical takeaways you can apply immediately to your own documentation projects.

 ## Articles